 These are just a few ideas but many more can be found on the Rabbit Welfare Trust web site, particularly on the page ‘A Hutch is Not Enough.’
 Click here to visit the site directly: http://www.rabbitwelfare.co.uk/ahutchisnotenough.htm

 There are literally thousands of unwanted litters of rabbits, yet bunnies crave company and a male/female pair is usually the best combination.
 Neutering enables rabbits to enjoy company while preventing breeding, but it also has less well known benefits.
 For males, it stops urine spraying (a nasty habit of many unneutered males) and also decreases mounting behaviour and can help with temperament issues.
 For females it prevents the development of uterine and associated cancers which is a common cause of death in unneutered females.
 It can also decrease aggression linked to the hormone cycle.
-Neutering is a worthwhile investment for any rabbit owner as the reason for re-homing a rabbit can often be traced back to problems arising from not being neutered, whether due to behavioural impacts or the boredom of being kept alone.
+Neutering is a worthwhile investment for any rabbit owner as the reason for re-homing a rabbit can often be traced back to problems arising from not being neutered, whether due to behavioral impacts or the boredom of being kept alone.

 It is vitally important to feed your rabbit a good quality nugget food.
 Many muesli based foods encourage selective feeding (that is only eating the bits they like best and not necessarily the bits that are best for them) and should not be used.
 Overgrown teeth are such a prolific problem and left untreated a rabbit can literally starve to death.
 Although dental disease is largely a genetic issue, you can help your rabbit in some way by using good quality food and providing plenty of chew toys.
 Anything from log rolls to cardboard boxes are suitable, even some natural branches but you should always check first that these are safe for your rabbit and not poisonous.
 Signs of dental problems include weight loss, weeping eyes, wet chin & loss of appetite.
+Hay is your biggest help and this should be 80% of your rabbits diet.

 It is also important to feed your rabbit a variety of greens which as well as nutritional benefit, provide extra interest for your bunny especially if you place them in something like a food ball (see picture above) or hide under overturned boxes to provide forage opportunities.
 For more information on what to provide and what to avoid, as well as information on branches for chewing, the Rabbit Welfare Trust sell a booklet called ‘Greenfoods for Rabbits & Cavies’ by F R Bell.